The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Research Methodology

 \item \textbf{Logistic Regression:} \emph{C}: This parameter specifies, inversely, the strength of the regularization.
 Regularization is a technique that diminishes the chance of overfitting the model.

 \item \textbf{Naive Bayes:} \emph{Smoothing}: It specifies the variance of the features to be used during training.

-\item \textbf{Support Vector Machines:} \emph{C}: This parameter informs the SVM optimization method how much it is desired to avoid misclassifying training instances.
+\item \textbf{SVM:} \emph{C}: This parameter informs the SVM optimization algorithm how much it is desired to avoid misclassifying training instances.
 Like the \emph{C} parameter in the Logistic Regression, it helps in avoiding overfitting.
 Moreover, given that our goal is to also understand which features are important to the model (RQ$_2$), we opt only for the linear kernel of the SVM.
 Future research should explore how non-linear kernels perform.

 \item \textbf{Decision tree:} \emph{Max depth}: It specifies the maximum depth of the generated tree.
 The deeper the tree, more complex the model becomes; \emph{Max features}: It defines the maximum number of features to be inspected during the search for the best split, generating inner nodes; \emph{Min sample split}: It indicates the minimum number of instances needed to split an internal node, supporting the creation of a new rule; \emph{Splitter}: It defines the strategy in choosing the split at each node, varying from ``best to random'' strategies; \emph{Criterion}: It defines the function to measure the quality of a split.